MicrosoftDocs/dynamics-365-intelligent-order-management/topics/subscription-order.md

 ---
 author: sumanic
-description: This article describes subscription order management in Microsoft Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 10/04/2022 ms.topic: how-to ms.author: sumanic
+description: This article describes how to manage subscription orders in Microsoft Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 10/04/2022 ms.topic: how-to ms.author: sumanic
-title: Subscription order management
+title: Manage subscription orders

 ---

-# Subscription order management
+# Manage subscription orders

-This article describes subscription order management in Microsoft Dynamics 365 Intelligent Order Management.
+This article describes how to manage subscription orders in Microsoft Dynamics 365 Intelligent Order Management.

 Intelligent Order Management has the capability to handle subscription orders, giving customers the flexibility to have their orders fulfilled on a regular basis.
-The order frequency can be specified at the product level.
+The order frequency is specified at the product level.

 With appropriate subscription order management, retailers can get the following benefits: